8kW Solar systems: Prices and payback

 City Price

-How much energy will an 8kW solar system produce?
+How much energy does an 8kW solar system produce?

-So then, an 8kW solar system is more than sufficient to meet the average residential household electricity consumption, no matter where you are in the country.
+An 8kW solar system is therefore more than sufficient to meet the average residential household electricity consumption, no matter where you are in the country.
+It's worth bearing in mind though, that electricity usage is likely to increase as more households electrify their energy and transport.

 8kW system output in major cities: